The ACC Board governs how we function. It delegates day-to-day leadership and management to the Chief Executive.

 Dr Tracey Batten

-Dr Tracey Batten was appointed a Member of the ACC Board in February 2019.
-She is qualified doctor, which she obtained at the University of Melbourne.
+Dr Tracey Batten is a qualified doctor, which she obtained at the University of Melbourne.
 She later acquired a Masters in Health Administration from the University of New South Wales and a Master of Business Administration from Harvard University.

-a member of the New Zealand Institute of Directors
+- a Chartered Member of the New Zealand Institute of Directors

 Her previous roles include:

 - Chief Executive of Imperial College Healthcare NHS Trust (UK)

 - Chief Executive of St Vincent’s Health, the largest charitable hospital group in Australia.